ramkota/api-ai-node-js/README.md

-# Node.js SDK for Api.ai
+# Node.js SDK for Api.ai, with proxy support

+This is a fork that provides proxy support for api-ai-node-js.

 This plugin allows integrating agents from the [Api.ai](http://api.ai) natural language processing service with your Node.js application.